 In these instances, complimentary Wi-Fi will be provided in a common space on property.
 Contact Platinum Travel service for property specific details regarding Wi-Fi.

-Amex Fine Hotels and Resorts offer a special amenity unique to each property that is valued at a minimum of $100.
+Amex Fine Hotels and Resorts offers a special amenity unique to each property that is valued at a minimum of $100.

-If you or somebody that likes to enjoy a meal or a drink at your hotel, then this benefit really does save you $100 per hotel visit.
+If you are somebody that likes to enjoy a meal or a drink at your hotel, then this benefit really does save you $100 per hotel visit.